veghotve/Energy-Prices-Tibber-API/README.md

 For more information about the Tibber API and how to obtain an API token, refer to the [Tibber API documentation](https://developer.tibber.com/docs/overview).

-If you encounter any issues or have questions, feel free to contact the script author: veghotve.

 Happy monitoring of energy prices with Tibber API!